javascript-tutorial/en.javascript.info/1-js/10-error-handling/1-try-catch/article.md

 There may be no `catch` section or no `finally`, so shorter constructs `try...catch` and `try...finally` are also valid.

-Error objects have following properties:
+Error objects have the following properties:

 - `message` -- the human-readable error message.
 - `name` -- the string with error name (error constructor name).